-- The Museum has continued the MFA Citizens program, which began in July 2017.
+- The Museum began its celebration of its milestone 150th anniversary year during Fiscal Year 2020.
+Prior to and after the Museum's closure due to COVID in FY 20, a variety of programs were offered to the public during the Museum's anniversary year.
+Visitors who have not been MFA members previously were invited to sign up for one year of free membership when attending various Community Celebrations or MFA Late Nites hosted prior to March 2020.
+These membership terms were extended through the six month period that the Museum was closed to allow recipients to utilize the membership benefits for additional time. - The Museum has continued its MFA Citizens program, which began in July 2017.
 This program offers new US citizens living in Massachusetts a free one-year membership to the Museum and enables the Museum to become a place for new Americans to gather, make connections within their community and create bridges across cultures.
+The first of its kind in the country, MFA Citizens, is in collaboration with: Project Citizenship, as well as the Mayor's Office for Immigrant Advancement as well as the Boston Public Library. - The Museum provides a series of free accessibility programs including visitor centered, interactive tours designed for groups with physical or cognitive disabilities.
+These programs include:

+o Access to Art: Second Saturdays, a specialized program for individuals with memory loss or dementia, as well as their care partners,

+- Feeling for Form, a tour program designed for all ages of visitors who are blind or have low vision, providing an opportunity to tour the collection via tactile exploration of selected objects, verbal description and other tactile graphics, and - A Hand's Reach to Art, a selection of gallery tours, performances and demonstrations presented in or interpreted through American Sign Language (ASL).
+Additionally, the Museum hosted ASL Night during Deaf Awareness Month in September 2019 featuring ASL tours, art making, performances and spotlight talks. - The Museum has also hosted various cultural celebrations on-site throughout fiscal year 2020 prior to closure and on-line subsequent to closure.
+Working with a variety of cultural groups in the City of Boston, the Museum and these groups have created events to celebrate Lunar New Year, Diwali, the Indian Festival of

+Museum of Fine Arts Boston

-The first of its kind in the country, MFA Citizens, is in collaboration with New England: Project Citizenship, as well as the Mayor's Office for Immigrant Advancement and the Boston Public Library. - During the month of June 2019, Boston Public Library cardholders are eligible to receive free admission to the museum (for two adults and up to six children per visit), allowing for Boston residents to view "Toulouse-Lautrec and the Stars of Paris", an exhibition drawn from works of Toulouse-Lautrec via the Boston Public Library, amongst other offerings at the Museum in June.
-Approximately 4,600 Boston residents visited the Museum under this program.
-If admission were to be charged, this would have generated approximately \$97,000 of revenue for the year ended June 30, 2019. - The Museum offers free admission to all Massachusetts community college students, faculty and staff, including individuals from Bunker Hill and Roxbury Community Colleges, as well as other community colleges throughout the state. - The Museum participates in the Card to Culture program offering Massachusetts residents who present Electronic Benefits Transfer (EBT) cards at a ticket desk may receive up to four \$3 tickets.
-During fiscal year 2019, approximately 3,200 visitors received this special offer.
-If full admission were to be charged, this would generate over \$72,000 of revenue for the year ended June 30, 2019. - Under MFA Military Access Program, all active-duty military and veterans and five family members receive free admission year-round.
-For all military (active duty and veterans) who wish to become MFA members, there is a \$30 discount on MFA membership. - Currently on view "Black Histories, Black Futures" exhibition is focused on works by 20th century artists of color.
-More importantly it is curated by young scholars as part of the MFA's new partnership with local youth empowerment organizations Becoming a Man (BAM), The BASE, and the Bloomberg Arts Internship Boston program.
-The young scholars, all Boston residents, used skills which they developed as interns in a pilot internship program at MFA to research, interpret, and design the exhibition.
-Their work highlights areas of excellence within the museum's collection and lays foundations for the future.
+Light, Nowruz, the Persian New Year, Juneteenth and Hanukkah, the Jewish Festival of Lights.

+- The Museum offers free admission to all Massachusetts community college students, faculty and staff, including individuals from Bunker Hill and Roxbury Community Colleges, as well as other community colleges throughout the state. - The Museum participates in the Card to Culture program offering any Boston or Massachusetts residents who present Electronic Benefits Transfer (EBT) cards at a ticket desk may receive up to four \$3 tickets.
+During fiscal year 2020, approximately 2,100 visitors received this special offer.
+If full admission were to be charged, this would generate over \$47,000 of revenue for the year ended June 30, 2020. - Under MFA Military Access Program, all active-duty military and veterans and five family members receive free admission year-round.
+For all military (active duty and veterans) who wish to become MFA members, there is a \$30 discount on MFA membership.

+Education: